Yadira Silva: Early and personal life

 She obtained Mexican citizenship after marrying the Mexican Roberto Madrigal Hernández, who is also her coach.
 She has two daughters, Yadira and Angelica Madrigal Silva, and lives with her family in the Mexican city of Villahermosa, Tabasco.
 Silva considers herself a housewife who still prepares Cuban food, but has been taught Mexican cuisine by her mother-in-law.
-Silva has confessed that leaving her daughters is the toughest thing for her, even when her mother Bárbara Llorente takes care of them.
+Silva has confessed that leaving her daughters is the toughest thing for her, even when her mother Angelica Llorente takes care of them.
 She considers her mom an example and appreciates the great deal of support she gives her.

 Equipment

 As of 2012, Silva's equipment is Butterfly Timo Boll Spirit blade with Butterfly Tenergy 64 in both sides.

 Career for Cuba

 2002

 She took part of the 2002 Cuban National Games (I Olimpiada Nacional) representing centrales as a 17 years old, winning four gold medals: in singles, women's doubles, mixed doubles with Pavel Oxamendi and team.

 At that time she was said to be pretty, quiet and talented.